‘Problems in healthcare’ linked to deaths at acute NHS hospitals in Shropshire

 and on Freeview 262 or Freely 565

-The deaths, one of whom was a neonatal death in 2024, have now been reported to the board of The Shrewsbury and Telford Hospitals Trust with a caveat that they need to look at more data.
+The deaths, one of whom was a neonatal death in 2024, have been investigated and reported to the board of The Shrewsbury and Telford Hospital NHS Trust.

 As the fallout continues following a Channel 4’s Dispatches investigation at RSH last summer the report says “significant concerns” were raised by bereaved families or carers in the October to December period of 2024.